desmondhume/newspaper/README.md

 You can choose to plug `newspaper` inside newsbeuter, or use it directly from the command line.

-The heavy lifting is made by [Mercury](https://mercury.postlight.com/web-parser/), an amazing and **free** service that converts URL to markdown.
+The heavy lifting is made by [go-readability](https://github.com/go-shiori/go-readability), the library that converts URL to markdown.

 This package starts as a light and pluggable command between their api and the `less` command for Unix and `more` command for Windows.

 ### Usage

 - `go get github.com/desmondhume/newspaper`
-- Sign up for [Mercury](https://mercury.postlight.com/) and create an api key.
-- Store the api key inside an ENV variable called `MERCURY_API_KEY`
 - `newspaper URL`